Hedlee History, Family Crest & Coats of Arms

 The surname Hedlee was first found in Shropshire and Hampshire.
 One of the first records of the name was Siward de Hedeleia who was listed in 1148, in Winton, Hampshire.
 Stephen de Hedleye was listed the Subsidy Rolls of Worcestershire in 1327.
 The Hundredorum Rolls of 1273 list Alan de Hedleg, and Nicholas de Heddeleg in Shropshire and the Yorkshire Poll Tax Records of 1379 list Willelmus de Hedlay and Margareta de Hedelay.

 Early History of the Hedlee family

-Another 345 words (25 lines of text) covering the years 1273 and 1832 are included under the topic Early Hedlee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hedlee research.
+Another 173 words (12 lines of text) covering the years 1273 and 1832 are included under the topic Early Hedlee History in all our PDF Extended History products and printed products wherever possible.